leafac/leafac.com/prose/playing-the-game-with-plt-redex/metafunctions.md

 - `<language>`: A language as defined in the [previous section](languages).
 - `<contract>`: A contract with patterns for the inputs and outputs of the metafunction.
 The contract is verified and an error may be raised when the metafunction is called.
+- `[(<metafunction> <pattern> ...) <template>]`: A metafunction clause.
 - `<metafunction>`: The metafunction name.
-- `[(<metafunction> <pattern> ...) <template>]`: A metafunction clause.
-- `<pattern>`: A pattern against which the metafunction input is compared.
+- `<pattern>`: Patterns against which the metafunction inputs are compared.
 Patterns are compared in the order they are defined, and the first clause that matches is executed.
 - `<template>`: A term that is the output of the metafunction.
 Names from `<pattern>` are available in the `<template>`.

 We define a metafunction over `position`s that inverts the board:<label class="margin-note"><input type="checkbox"><span markdown="1">This metafunction is for demonstration only—we will not use it for playing Peg Solitaire.</span></label>